mtahaMoroodi/mtahaMoroodi/README.md

 - 👋 Hi, I’m @mtahaMoroodi
-- 👀 I’m interested in frontEnf developement
+- 👀 I’m interested in frontEnd developement
 - 🌱 I’m currently learning ReactJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on frontEnd Projects
-- 📫 How to reach me ...
+- 📫 mtahamoroodi@gmail.com

 <!---
 mtahaMoroodi/mtahaMoroodi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.